Atlantic slave trade: European slavery in Portugal and Spain

 In the Middle Ages, religion and not race was a determining factor for who was considered to be a legitimate target of slavery.
-While Christians did not enslave Christians and Muslims did not enslave Muslims, both allowed the enslavement of people they regarded to be heretics or insufficiently correct in their religion.
+While Christians did not enslave Christians and Muslims did not enslave Muslims, both allowed the enslavement of people they regarded as heretics or insufficient in their religion.
 This allowed Catholic Christians to enslave Orthodox Christians, and Sunni Muslims to enslave Shia Muslims.
-Both Christians and Muslims approved of enslaving pagans, who came to be a preferred and comparatively profitable target of the slave trade in the Middle Ages: Spain and Portugal were provided with non-Catholic slaves from Eastern Europe via the Balkan slave trade and the Black Sea slave trade.
+Christians and Muslims approved of enslaving pagans, who came to be a preferred and comparatively profitable target of the slave trade, though on a much smaller scale than the trade in sub-Saharan Black African slaves.
+White slavery was notable throughout the 14th and 15th centuries, and white slaves were one of the largest slave populations.
+The slaves sold in Spain during medieval times came from the Black Sea area and the Balkans via the Balkan slave trade and the Black Sea slave trade.

-In the 15th century, when the Balkan slave trade was taken over by the Ottoman Empire and the Black Sea slave trade was supplanted by the Crimean slave trade and closed off from Europe, Spain and Portugal replaced this source of slaves by importing slaves first from the conquered Canary Islands and then from mainland Africa.
-The mainland trade was initially from Arab slave traders, via the Trans-Saharan slave trade from Libya, and then directly from the African West coast through Portuguese outposts, which developed into the Atlantic slave trade and expanded significantly after the establishment of the colonies in the Americas in 1492.
+In the 15th century, the Balkan slave trade was taken over by the Ottoman Empire, and the Black Sea slave trade, supplanted by the Crimean slave trade, was closed off from Europe.
+Spain and Portugal replaced this source of slaves by importing slaves from the conquered Canary Islands and then from mainland Africa.
+The mainland trade was initially from Arab slave traders, via the Trans-Saharan slave trade from Libya, and then from the African West coast through Portuguese outposts, which developed into the Atlantic slave trade and expanded after the establishment of plantations in the Americas.

-In the 15th century, Spain enacted a racially discriminatory law named limpieza de sangre, which translates as "blood purity" or "cleanliness of blood", a proto-racial law.
-It prevented people with Jewish and Muslim ancestry from settling in the New World.
-Limpieza de sangre did not guarantee rights for Jews or Muslims who converted to Catholicism.
-Jews and Muslims who converted to Catholicism were respectively called conversos and moriscos.
-Some Jews and Muslims converted to Christianity hoping it would grant them rights under Spanish laws.
-After the discovery of new lands across the Atlantic, Spain did not want Jews and Muslims immigrating to the Americas because the Spanish Crown worried Muslims and non-Christians might introduce Islam and other religions to Native Americans.
-The law also led to the enslavement of Jews and Muslims, prevented Jews from entering Spain, and from joining the military, universities and other civil services.